nwithan8/BestBuy/README.rst

 Python Best Buy API Wrapper
 ===========================

-This is a small Python wrapper implementation for BestBuy APIs.
+This is a simple Python wrapper implementation for most of BestBuy APIs.
 This was originally forked from an earlier version from https://github.com/lv10, but was **later rewritten from scratch**.
 This implementation aims to implement all of the public APIs from BestBuy, including the Products, Stores, Categories, Open Box, Recommendations